SpiderDerp/MeetPlusPlus/README.md

 # Meet++
-A application that improves your Google Meet hosting experience
+A application that improves your Google Meet hosting experience by sending you message notifications if someone types in chat.

 Dependencies:
  - Selenium